rust-lang/rfcs/text/3475-unified-string-literals.md

 // The natural numbers, denoted "N", are the set {1, 2, ...}.
 ```

-This would be independent of the string literal syntax and more flexible (useable with unguarded strings, raw strings, and any other future string type).
+This would be independent of the string literal syntax and more flexible (useable with bare strings, raw strings, and any other future string type).

 However, it is more complex to implement and use.
 Independence from the string literal syntax is arguably a disadvantage, the flexibility is of limited usefulness beyond what our proposal offers, and the `"{(prefix)}` syntax is not exactly elegant.